-This article will help you quickly compare and evaluate popular software testing tools and other QA testing tools that you can use to build better software.
+This article will help you quickly compare and evaluate the latest software testing tools that you can use to build better software in 2022.

-The software goes through a variety of tests during and after development in order to make sure it’s as polished as it can be before opening it up to general users.
-With the evolution of agile transforming the role of QA, we’re finding different ways to use tools and leverage them in our software testing processes.
+It’s important to have a test plan that incorporates both testing during and after development to make sure the software is as polished as it can be before opening it up to general users.
+With the evolution of agile transforming the role of QA, we’re finding different ways to use test automation tools and leverage them in our software testing processes.

 Each team is different, and one tool may be more appropriate for different types of testing or different types of software.
 That’s why a thorough evaluation of your software testing tools is important before you get started.

 Do you need general QA software?
-Website testing tools?
-Are you working on a smartphone app and in need of mobile automation testing tools?
-There’s a software testing tool available out there for you—you just need to find the right one.
+Are you in the exploratory testing phase?
+Are you working on a smartphone app and need a mobile automation testing tool?
+There’s an automated software testing tool available out there for you—you just need to find the right one.

 In this article, I will evaluate the pros and cons of each quality assurance tool on this list.
 I will also answer some FAQs about automation software testing to get you started.